Division of Casey

+The division is located in the outer eastern suburbs of Melbourne and extends into the Yarra Valley and Dandenong Ranges.
+As of 2025, it covers the entire Shire of Yarra Ranges, with very small portions of Shire of Cardinia, City of Manningham and Shire of Nillumbik.

 The current Member for Casey, since the 2022 federal election, is Aaron Violi, a member of the Liberal Party of Australia.
 His immediate predecessor is Tony Smith, who was Speaker of the House from 2015 through 2021, and was, after Bob Halverson, the second member for this electorate to occupy the chair.